claritychallenge/clarity_CC/INSTALL.md

 max_output_level, of 100 dB SPL.
 The default configuration file for GHA is set to 'prerelease_combination3_smooth'.

-A convention is used to estimate the level of signals as they pass through the pipeline.
-The convention is that a +/-1 square wave has RMS = 0dB (full scale or FS).
+In the baseline, a convention is used to estimate the level of signals as they pass through the pipeline: that a +/-1 square wave has RMS = 0dB (full scale or FS).
 Further, up to the point of signals being produced by the GHA module, the convention is that 0 dB FS is equal to 100 dB SPL.
 See parameter equiv0dBSPL.
 From that point onwards, as GHA provides 20 dB of amplification headroom (parameter ahr), the convention is that 0 dB FS